-There are probably hundreds of things you shouldn’t do with your money.
+There is possibly an endless list of things you shouldn’t do with your money.
 But from bad habits to decisions based on wishful thinking, some of the bigger missteps can really cost you.

 Never Cash Your Paycheck Right Away

 If you cash your paycheck right away, you might burn through it too quickly.

-“You will most certainly spend it all if you cash your paycheck rather than have your employer directly deposit it into your bank account,” said Barbara Friedberg, a financial expert.
+“You will most certainly spend it all if you cash your paycheck rather than have your employer directly deposit it into your bank account,” said Barbara Friedberg, a personal finance consultant.
 “Even better is to automatically transfer a percent of your paycheck into a retirement investment account and direct-deposit the remainder into a bank account.”

 One advantage of having a workplace retirement plan, such as a 401(k), is that money is automatically deducted from your pay and invested.
 You don’t see it, so you won’t spend it.
 You can use a budgeting template to get the most mileage out of your paycheck.

 Never Fall For ‘Special’ Finance Deals You Can’t Afford

 Promotional finance offers that provide zero or low interest rates on a big purchase might sound like a great deal — until you wind up paying more than you expected.
-That’s what happened to Grayson Bell of personal finance website Debt Roundup.
+That’s what happened to Grayson Bell, founder of personal finance website Debt Roundup.

 “Don’t finance a new vehicle, or watercraft in my case, based on the low promotional monthly payment,” he said.
 “I financed a new $10,000 Jet Ski with no money down and no real way to pay for it based on a radio ad promoting a super low $69 per month payment.
 What I didn’t read was the rate was only for two years, then it changes to include retroactive interest based on the loan amount.”